kuiperzone/AvantGarde/README.md

 <img src="Media/Screenshot-flags.png" style="width:50%;max-width:300px;margin-bottom:1em;"/>

 #### Grid Lines & Colors ####
-The "Grid Lines & Colors" options will cause XAML `Grid` to be high-lighted with lines and background shade colours.
+The "Grid Lines & Colors" options will cause instances of XAML `Grid` to be high-lighted with lines and background shade colours.

 #### Disable Events ####
 The "Disable Events" option disables mouse interaction with the preview.
-This may be useful because it strips out all known Avalonia Control events from the XML prior to generation of the preview.
+This may be useful because it strips out all known Avalonia Control events from the XML prior to preview generation.
 When disabled, events can be added and changed in the source code *without* having to re-build the assembly each time.

 #### Prefetch Assets ####